unity3d-kr/ScriptableRenderPipeline/README.md

 <BR/>

 ### Point light
-First point light is not working in Unity 2018.1.0f2 Lightweight RenderPipeline.
-It was fixed in Master Version.<BR/>
+First point light is not working in Script Renderpipeline Tag: 2018.1.0f2.<BR/>
-I fix for SRP 2018.1.0f2 (https://github.com/Unity-Technologies/ScriptableRenderPipeline/tree/2018.1.0f2)<BR/>
+It was fixed in master version (https://github.com/Unity-Technologies/ScriptableRenderPipeline/pull/1216).<BR/>
+If you download Tag 2018.1.0f2 (https://github.com/Unity-Technologies/ScriptableRenderPipeline/tree/2018.1.0f2), download it only.<BR/>
 - Test<BR/>
  1. new scene<BR/>
  1. add sphere(or other primitive), set LightweightShader.shader<BR/>